nehcgnak/CrackingMachineLearningInterview/README.md

 #### What is Logit Function? or Sigmoid function/ where in ML and DL you can use it?
         The sigmoid might be useful if you want to transform a real valued variable into something that represents a probability.
-While the Logit function is to map probaliticvalues from -Inf to +inf to either real numbers representing True or False towards 1 or 0 (real number).
+While the Logit function is to map probabilistic values from -Inf to +Inf to either real numbers representing True or False towards 1 or 0 (real number).
 This is commonly used in Classification having base in  Logistic Regression along with Sigmoid based functions in Deep learning used to find a nominal outcome in a layer or output of a layer.